 What Are The Parts of a Hot Air Balloon?

-However, few people know exactly what parts make up this iconic vehicle.
-Today, we are going to take a closer look at the three main parts of a hot air balloon and how they work together to create one amazing flying machine.
+While most of us have seen a hot air balloon at one point or another, few people know exactly what parts make up this iconic vehicle.
+Let's take a closer look at the three main parts of a hot air balloon and how they work together to create one amazing flying machine.

 Parts of a Hot Air Balloon